fern35/Internship_VinciEnergies/Borne0507/README.md

 # READ ME
 The source data is 'txt' file.
-The object is to generate a excel file, one line of which is the forme like this:
+The object is to generate a excel file, one line of which is the form like this:

 ConnectorID | Start | Stop | Duration | Consumption
 ----------- | ----- | ---- | -------- | -----------